This is the eleventh section of the Disaster Manual. This section is on personal bankruptcy issues. This resource is meant for volunteer lawyers.

 (3) alimony, support, or separate maintenance received or to be received by the debtor for the support of the debtor or a dependent of the debtor; and

-(4) a religious Bible or other book containing sacred writings of a religion that is seized by a creditor other than a lessor of real property who is exercising the lessor’s contractual or statutory right to seize personal property after a tenant breaches a lease agreement for or abandons the real property.
+(4) a religious Bible or other book containing sacred writings of a religion that is seized by a creditor other than a lessor of real property who is exercising

-Personal Property The
+Personal Property (specific items)

-The overall exemption above may include the following (within the aggregate limits above):
+The overall exemption above may include the following (within the aggregate limits

 (1) home furnishings, including family heirlooms;

 (4) tools, equipment, books, and apparatus, including boats and motor vehicles used in a trade or profession;

 (6) jewelry not to exceed 25 percent of the overall limits above;

 (9) a two-wheeled, three-wheeled or four-wheeled motor vehicle for each member of a